BigglesZX/sysprep.sh/README.md

 Runs through the following setup steps:

+* Updating installed packages
 * Timezone selection
 * Root user configuration
 * Standard user creation
-* Python installation
+* Python/virtualenv installation
-* Swap file setup
+* Swap file configuration
 * iptables configuration
 * Common `apt` package installation
+* MySQL configuration
-* Pillow dependency installation
+* Pillow (Python image library) dependency installation

-Designed for Ubuntu 18.04 on a 1024MB RAM instance, but fairly portable.
+Designed for Ubuntu 18.04 on a 512MB RAM instance, but fairly portable.

 ## Usage

-I know piping URLs to bash is evil.
-It's especially terrible to do it as root.
-Look at the file.
-Be sensible.
+Piping the contents of third-party URLs to `bash` is, on the whole, extremely risky behaviour.
+It's also quite convenient.
+Please inspect the contents of the script to satisfy yourself that it's benign before attempting to run it.
+You can make BIG TROUBLE for yourself otherwise!
+If you're in any doubt, don't proceed.
+I'm just a guy on the Internet!
+For some extra peace of mind you may wish to download the script first, using `wget` or `curl`, before running it.

 ```
 # bash <(curl -o - https://raw.githubusercontent.com/biggleszx/sysprep.sh/master/sysprep.sh)